 Because freedom of contract is an overarching principle in the law, courts generally enforce no-damages-for-delay clauses.
 Still, contracts excusing a party from liability for the harm he causes have never been favorites of the courts, which have been willing to entertain exceptions to the enforceability of such clauses.
 While New Hampshire has yet to tackle this question, most jurisdictions refuse to enforce no-damages-for-delay provisions in certain circumstances, such as “if the delay: (1) was of a kind not contemplated by the parties, (2) amounted to an abandonment of the contract, (3) was caused by bad faith, or (4) was caused by active interference,” Peter Kiewit Sons’ Co. v.
 Iowa Southern Utilities Co., 355 F. Supp.
 376, 397 (S.D.
 Iowa 1973).
-Several states even have statutes disallowing such clauses.
-Ohio’s statute, for example, declares that any clause in a construction contract “that waives or precludes liability for delay...when the cause of the delay is a proximate result of the owner’s act or failure to act, or that waives any other remedy...when the cause of the delay is a proximate result of the owner’s act or failure to act, is void and unenforceable as against public policy.”
-R.C.
+Some states even have statutes disallowing such clauses.
+Ohio’s statute, for example, voids any clause in a construction contract “that waives or precludes liability for delay...when the cause of the delay is a proximate result of the owner’s act or failure to act, or that waives any other remedy...when the cause of the delay is a proximate result of the owner’s act or failure to act,” R.C.
 4113.62(C)(1).

 The “active interference” exception to enforcement of no-damages-for-delay provisions dovetails nicely with New Hampshire's longstanding rule that "if it can be shown that the performance of the contract was prevented directly or indirectly by the act of the promisee, its non-performance will be excused,” Famous Players Film Co. v.
 Salomon, 79 N.H.
 120, 122 (1918).
 No bad faith need be shown.
 And the modern trend elsewhere is that “a plaintiff contractor or subcontractor claiming active interference on the part of the defendant owner or contractee need only to show that the defendant committed an affirmative, willful act that unreasonably interfered with the plaintiff’s performance of the contract, regardless of whether that act was undertaken in bad faith.”
 Tricon Kent Co. v.
 Lafarge North America, Inc., 186 P. 3d 155, 161 (Colo.
 App 2008).